Municipal Court Defense

 Speeding up to 30 mph or more above limit 5 points

-When you use the services of Helfand & Associates, we obtain your certified driver abstract which shows your driving record.
+When you use the services of Tanya Helfand at Schenck Price, she will obtain your certified driver abstract which shows your driving record.
 This is the basis for later negotiation with the Prosecutor.
 We then obtain the discovery from the Police which can consist of videos, radar or laser readings for speeding tickets.
 When radar is used to clock speed the police must provide proofs of calibrations of the devices as well as log entries proving that the tests were done.
 The State has the burden of proving its case.
 If it cannot meet its burden, you have a right to a trial and dismissal.
 Contested issues which may not be totally in the Defendant’s favor may lead to downgraded charges and plea bargains.

 The standard of proof at trial is “beyond a reasonable doubt.”
 In many municipal court offenses, plea bargaining is available.
 It is an alternative to going to trial and if the discovery shows that you are unlikely to win at trial, it makes sense to plea bargain.